-The following candlesticks compare the patented stick and what may be a patent model, a prototype, an old copy, or fake.
-In most cases the questionable stick is built much stronger and more mine resistant than the patented production example.
+The following candlesticks compare the patented stick and what may be a "Patent Model, Copy or Fake".
+In most cases the "Patent Model, Copy or Fake" is built much stronger and more mine resistant than the patented production example.

 The first example is the Fielding & Peterson which was patented in Grants Pass, OR in 1903.
 The patented stick was produced from machine stampings with a very unique locking device and is certainly one of the more practical folders.
-A similar stick is essentially the same size but is handmade with a perfection that can only be obtained by a gunsmith or similar craftsman.
+The "Patent Model, Copy or Fake" is essentially the same size but is handmade with a perfection that can only be obtained by a gunsmith or similar craftsman.
 The precision of the locking device and fitting of the parts is marvelous to behold.
-When you hold this stick you have to ask yourself why would anyone go to the trouble to make a reproduction of the Fielding & Peterson?
-It is simply too difficult a task to complete for any potential returns.